guilhermehas/agda-linear-algebra/main.typ

 this parametrized solution is valid in all of the equations.
 In addition, I proved that all solutions can be expressed by the parametrized solution, which means that it is the most generous one.

+== Finding the solutions

+After normalizing the matrix, each row has a pivot with value one and in this column, every element in this column and outside of this row should have value zero.

+For example:
+$ A = mat(1,1,0; 0,0,1), b = vec(1,1) $

+In the first row, the pivot is one and the rest of the first column has values zeros.

+In addition, at the second row, the pivot appears in the third position (not second).
+The column of this pivot has a zero in the first row.

+The final solution, for each row, it is the constant multiplied by the pivot minus a rest of the matrix at this row.
+In this case, it would be:

+$ x = vec(1,0,1) + k dot vec(1,-1,0) $

+== General solution

+The theorem in the library finds the most general solution, so it proves that this solution is unique.
+To prove that, from the solution, for each row, we prove that it is possible to find the constant.

+From the previous example:
+$ x = vec(a,b,c) = vec(1,0,1) + k dot vec(1,-1,0) $
+$ A dot x - b = vec(a+b-1,c-1) $

+This vector should be equal to zero.

 = Discussion